phuvf/wireless_artnet_led_controller/README.md

 Universes available range from 0 to 127 (technically 8 subnets of 16 universes each).

-The unit supports ArtNet polling, so if your ArtNet sender (e.g. lighting desk) supports device discovery, the controller will appear on the list of devices available on the network, with the ID 'ArtNet LED controller xxxxx'.
+The unit supports ArtNet polling (also called device discovery), so if your ArtNet sender (e.g. lighting desk) supports device discovery, the controller will appear on the list of devices available on the network, with the ID 'ArtNet LED controller xxxxx'.

 ArtNet packets can be unicast or broadcast to this device.
 If your sender supports polling correctly, it'll automatically unicast the correct subnet of data to the controller.

+### Refresh rate

 During operation, the acheivable frame rate will depend on the general WiFi environment.
 With good WiFi, the device can sustain 40fps without issue.